Social Media

 Family LifePost Category - Family LifeFamily LifeWhat's OnPost Category - What's OnWhat's On - Post Category - Things to Do With KidsThings to Do With Kids

 Living alongside multi-cultural neighbours often means we get to experience their traditions, like cooking for neighbours during Hari Raya, watching Indian/Hindu neighbours draw their Rangolis in front of their houses during Deepavali, and exchanging oranges with Chinese neighbours during CNY.
-We love these opportunities for teachable moments about race and inclusivity.
+We love these opportunities for the diversity it brings and for teachable moments about race and inclusivity.

 Read More: Singapore Families Celebrate their Multi-Cultural Identities

-There is SO much to do with kids here from free playgrounds to kid-friendly activities.
-Plus we love how most bathrooms in malls are well-equipped for diaper changes & feeding, too.
+There is SO much to do with kids in Singapore from free outdoor playgrounds to kid-friendly activities.
+Plus we love how most bathrooms in malls are well-equipped for diaper changes and feeding, too.
 Kids’ activities take place all year round, not just during school holidays so there’s never a lack of things to do with kids in Singapore.

 We love how safe this country is – so safe that we feel comfortable teaching our kids how to commute on their own when they are old enough!
 Some parents have started this as young as 8!